oauth-wg/draft-ietf-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 If fetching the client metadata document fails for any reason, the `client_id` URL is the only piece of information the user has as an indication of which application they are authorizing.

-## Server Side Request Forgery (SSRF) Attacks
+## Server Side Request Forgery (SSRF) Attacks {#ssrf_attacks}

 Authorization servers fetching the client metadata document and resolving URLs located in the metadata document should be aware of possible SSRF attacks.
+Authorization servers MUST validate that the Client ID Metadata Document URL does not resolve to special-use IP addresses as defined in [RFC6890], except when the authorization server itself is also running on a loopback address and the resolved address matches the same loopback interface.

-Authorization servers SHOULD avoid fetching any URLs using private or loopback addresses and consider network policies or other measures to prevent making requests to these addresses.
+Authorization servers SHOULD avoid fetching any URLs contained within Client ID Metadata Documents that resolve to special-use IP addresses as defined in [RFC6890] and consider network policies or other measures to prevent making requests to these addresses.
 Authorization servers SHOULD also be aware of the possibility that URLs might be non-http-based URI schemes which can lead to other possible SSRF attack vectors.

 ## Maximum Response Size for Client Metadata Documents